We strive to protect and preserve one day at a time :)

 We are now in the process of organising an on-site training course for those community members who have shown a keen interest in making a difference.

-And soon, we will be working on building fuel efficient stoves for 500 families within our communities in a sustained attempt at reducing the pressures of the people on the forest and wooded areas.
+And we are implementing providing fuel efficient stoves to families within our communities in a sustained attempt at reducing the pressures of the people on the forest and wooded areas.

-Oh and the Run4Reforestation is coming back, along with the Sustainability fair and a crafts market :)
+Oh and the Run4Reforestation is coming back in 2023, along with the Sustainability fair and a crafts market :)

 So watch this space :)